Master up to 35m NC – MAR40613 Certificate III in Maritime Operations (Master up to 35m Near Coastal)

 - Mate on vessels up to 80 metres in length

-As there is an AMSA licensing requirement for participants to have sea time accrued as a Master up to 24 metres (currently offered as MAR30913 Certificate III in Maritime Operations (Master up to 24 metres Near Coastal) SMT has tailored its course for participants who have:
+As there is an AMSA licencing requirement for participants to have sea time accrued as a Master up to 24 metres, (currently offered as MAR30913 Certificate III in Maritime Operations (Master up to 24 metres Near Coastal) SMT has tailored its course for participants who have:

 - a qualification equivalent or recognised as Master up to 24m and

 - the combined qualifying sea service (verified experience) requirements of a Master up to 24m (600 days) and Master up to 35 (240 days’ watch keeping) totalling 840 days

 The experience combined with the courses duration exceeds the volume of learning requirements of the qualification.

 SMT provides this training by working with participants to recognise and build on their existing skills and knowledge.
 Training and assessment is conducted in a classroom environment, workshop and on vessels, activities will include:

 - written and verbal assessments* of underpinning knowledge;

 - written assignments;

 - simulated activities conducted in the classroom assessment; and

 - demonstrations of practical skills and knowledge completed on board a vessel